Published on: 02/23/2023

 - You can check this by stepping out of the shower with wet feet and walking around a bit.
 Check your foot prints, is there a space where the arch of your foot should be landing?

 - Your ankle rolls outwards when you run.
-This requires a bit of mindful running, but pay attention to how your feet tend to move when you’re doing an easy run on flat ground – it might be quite obvious
+This requires a bit of mindful running, but pay attention to how your feet move when doing an easy run on flat ground.
+You can ask someone to record you.

 - Your small toes are often sore or red when you step out of your running shoe after a run (caused by the pressure exerted by your foot as it rolls outwards, crushing them against the side of the shoe)

-- You can also get a professional running gait analysis in a specialized store
+- You can also consult a physiotherapist or podiatrist or get a running gait analysis in a specialized store to confirm the above.

 Supination and Injury Risk